 If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

-However, it’s perfectly normal to be confused by this term.
+However, it’s perfectly normal to be confused by it.
 But, fear not as we are about to explain everything you need to know about this important document.

 What Is A Memorandum Of Sale In Property?